Why do we Need Packaging?

 The key to this experiment is using packaging that absorbs the shock of the impact and materials that won’t absorb the shock of the impact.

 This experiment can easily be adapted.
-Perhaps you may want to use just edible materials as your shock absorber, like grapes, tomatoes, or cereal?
+For example, you may want to use orange or lemon peel as your shock absorber.

 The Experiment